Medicare Supplement Plan G in Pennsylvania

 Let’s start with how Plan G actually works and what it is for.

-What Is Medicare Supplement Plan G - and Why It’s So Popular in Pennsylvania
+What Is Medicare Supplement Plan G in Pennsylvania?

-Medicare Supplement Plan G, often called Medigap Plan G, is a private insurance plan designed to work alongside Original Medicare (Part A and Part B).
+Medicare Supplement Plan G, also called Medigap Plan G, is a private insurance plan that works alongside Original Medicare Parts A and B.

-Plan G is often a great fit for Pennsylvania seniors who:
+Plan G is often a good fit for Pennsylvania seniors who want:

 What Does Medicare Supplement Plan G Cover in Pennsylvania?